Larch Valley / Minnestimma Lakes

 The gold standard of autumn hiking in the Rockies.
 This trail climbs through a dense forest to reach a high-altitude valley filled with subalpine larches and the crystal-clear Minnestimma Lakes.

-The Route Experience
+The Route Visit

 The hike begins with a series of steep switchbacks (about 10 in total) through a forest of spruce and fir.
-Once you reach the valley, the trail levels out and offers spectacular views of the Ten Peaks.
+Once you reach the valley, the trail levels out and offers clear views of the Ten Peaks.

 • Larch Season: From Sept 15–25, the larch needles turn a brilliant gold before falling.
 This is the busiest time of year.